At our house, conversations about ID usually aren’t about “identification.” It means “Intelligent Design.”

 LV: Keep researching until you find a completely natural explanation.
 And stop using needlessly prejudicial words like “victim.”
 There is no more crime in this city because we have declared it so.
 Your findings have to be consistent with the new city policy.

 And that’s what it’s like to be a scientist these days.
 Don’t believe me?
-Watch Ben Stein’s movie Expelled: No Intelligence Allowed when it comes out on DVD in a few days.
+Watch Ben Stein’s movie Expelled: No Intelligence Allowed .

 And go “Arrrrgggggggghhhhhhhhhhhhh!!!!!”